Siddy212/iconic-es-de/README.md

 ### Start Here
 - Make sure `Light (Custom Artwork)`, `Dark (Custom Artwork)`, or `Retro Gray (Custom Artwork)`  is selected from `Menu > UI Settings > Theme Variant`
 - This setting changes the directories that the theme looks for artwork in and sets up the ability for you to add custom artwork.
-- Overlay functionality will be disabled when custom backgrounds are chosen.

 ### Backgrounds
-- Create a folder called `custom-backgrounds` in ES-DE's theme directory at: `ES-DE/themes/iconic-es-de/_inc/systems`
+- Use the folder called `custom-backgrounds` in ES-DE's theme directory at: `ES-DE/themes/iconic-es-de/_inc/systems`
 - Upload your custom background images to that folder
 - They can be named:
     - _default.jpg